sparkapi/sparkql/SEMANTIC_ANALYSIS.md

 ## New Nodes

-Following are new node(s) which will be added the the parse tree:
+Following are new node(s) which will be added to the parse tree:

 name | description | lhs | rhs
 ---- | ----------- | --- | ---